adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 - _Let no one be deluded that a knowledge of the path can substitute for putting one foot in front of the other._ – Mary Richards
 - _The journey of a thousand miles begins with one step._ – Lao Tzu

 Yes, this all sounds like the most cliched advice imaginable.
 It is.
 But it’s also true.
 I’ve experienced this enough times in my life already to know that the only way forward with learning something new is to work on it daily.
-Even if it’s just 30 mins.
-Or, if you’re really having a bad day, even just 15 mins.
+Even if it’s just 30 minutes.
+Or, if you’re really having a bad day, even just 15 minutes.
 Just... do... something.
 Yes, even if, sometimes, you don’t feel like it.
 It’s only 15 minutes.
 Probably the time it takes to read this article.

 But why not just skip a few days and then “make up for it” by doing 7 hours once a week on a weekend?
 Deep down, you and I both know that’s not going to work.
 We’re not going to retain anything.
 We’ll start bargaining with ourselves.
 And we’ll eventually start finding reasons not to continue with it.